 A period of between 3-5 years will usually pass before a second transplant is considered, as you need to allow time for new hair growth to form.
 This is due to the 2-4 year anagen (growth) phase of the hair .
 If a second hair transplant is planned in advance, there should be at least a 12-month period between the procedures, to allow proper healing and growth.

-We offer consultations with our trichology team for post-transplant patients, and we also provide many hair loss treatments, including FUE, FUT, and Afro hair transplants for anyone looking to restore further hair loss after a transplant.
+Wimpole Clinic offers consultations with a professional hair transplant surgeon for post-transplant patients.
+Our trichology team can also help provide you with hair loss treatments, including FUE, FUT, and Afro hair transplants for anyone looking to restore further hair loss after a transplant.

 Simply fill in your details in the form below and we'll get in touch with you shortly.